basic_users_guide_xces_new

 +

 +Not recommended!
-Your libraries would depend on the current Freva python/R environment that will eventually be updated and, hence, get obsolete.
+Your libraries would depend on the current Freva python/environment that will eventually be updated and, hence, get obsolete.

 +</WRAP>